 Sometimes you require to use audio of one program to be used by another application.
 For example, if your friends want to listen to music over messenger or Skype.
-The only option is to turn on your mic and play the music loud so he or she can listen to it.
+The only option is to turn on your mic and play the music loud so they can listen to it.
 The problem here is the sound quality is not right, and it will also carry external noise.
-In this post, we will share software which can create fake speakers and fake microphone in Windows 10
+In this post, we will share software that can create fake speakers and fake microphone in Windows 10 and Windows 11.

 Virtual Audio Cable Software allows you to create virtual speakers and mic.
 Even though they are programs, they are identified as hardware by any other program.
 That includes Windows Media Player or any messenger service like Skype or Yahoo Messenger.
 So now you can do two things: